huitaoshen/6.179-Project/README.md

-# 6.179-Project
+# 6.179 Project
 A demo of fully-connected neural network implemented in C++ as the final project of 6.179 at MIT.
-The code is dependent on [Eigen 3](http://eigen.tuxfamily.org/) library.
+The code is dependent on <a href="http://eigen.tuxfamily.org/" target="_blank">Eigen 3</a> library.

 Features: